 Bülow is a 19-year-old German-born alternative-pop singer/songwriter who is gaining critical acclaim for her dark, melancholic melodies.
 Combining distinctive music with her raw voice and honest lyrics, her songs convey striking emotions.
 As a child, Bülow grew up in five countries, including Germany, the U.K., the U.S, the Netherlands, and is currently residing in Toronto, Canada.
 Bülow’s first releases include two EP’s titled Damaged Vol. 1 and Damaged Vol. 2.
 Her most recent album is Crystalline, dropped in April.

-Now in its 14th year, the BMI Stage at Lollapalooza is set to be a springboard to stardom, with 24 must-see bands lighting up the stage over 4 days.
-With sounds spanning from righteous riffs and incendiary rock fury, to soulful funk, angelic pop, emo-flecked hip-hop and beyond, the 2019 lineup showcases a bold new class of groundbreaking acts destined for greatness.
-Don’t miss tomorrow’s musical idols, rebels, icons and -- iconoclasts – on this year’s BMI Stage at Lollapalooza!
+Celebrating its 14th year, the BMI Stage at Lollapalooza hosted 24 highly-touted bands over the iconic festival’s 4-day run.
+With sounds spanning from righteous riffs and incendiary rock fury, to soulful funk, angelic pop, emo-flecked hip-hop and beyond, the 2019 lineup carried on the BMI Stage’s proud tradition of showcasing a bold new class of groundbreaking acts destined for greatness.

 Hear it live, so you don’t have to hear about it later!
 Follow @BMI and #BMILolla on Twitter for updates on your favorite acts.